FranklinArruda/machine-learning-sentiment-analysis/README.md

 I encountered several challenges, especially with dataset loading and text preprocessing, but managed to solve them through self-directed learning and reference to official documentation and tutorials.
 I also included these sources in my notebook for transparency.

-In the end, this wasn’t just an assignment to submit — it felt like building something meaningful.
+In the end, this wasn’t just an assignment to submit, it felt like building something meaningful.
 I now feel much more confident applying machine learning and sentiment analysis in real-world contexts.

 ## References
 - Sentiment140 Dataset – Kaggle